Biotechnology Summer Academy

 How do I apply?
 An application form can be found in the program brochure.
 Applications are due June 16, 2017.

 Who should attend?
 High school juniors and seniors interested in bioscience, medicine and engineering.
 An advanced program is available for returning students.

 Where is it held?
 The five-day program is held on the campus of Utah State University in Logan, Utah.

 What does it cost?
 The fee is $200 and includes five days of room and board.
-Travel to and from the University is each student’s responsibility.
+Travel to and from the University is the student’s responsibility.

 What will I gain?
 Experience and exposure to real-world issues in biotechnology.
 Students explore everything from plants, soils, food, nutrition, animal and veterinary sciences, to current topics in genomics and cloning.